City of Hope’s Arthur D. Riggs, Ph.D., a world-renowned expert in molecular biology and diabetes, and his wife, Jane, established the chair

 Prior to coming to City of Hope, Kandeel gained significant teaching and clinical experience at universities in the United States and abroad, including at Harbor-UCLA Medical Center, University of Birmingham, United Kingdom and Tanta University, Egypt.

 Arthur D. Riggs

 Riggs then turned his attention to recombinant antibodies, setting the stage for their successful use in cancer treatment.
-He has been a pioneer in the field of epigenetics, which is the study of persistent changes in gene expression that do not involve changes in primary base sequence.
-In recent years, Riggs’ research has mainly focused on mammalian epigenetic mechanisms and DNA methylation.
+He was a pioneer in the field of epigenetics, which is the study of persistent changes in gene expression that do not involve changes in primary base sequence.
+In recent years, Riggs’ research mainly focused on mammalian epigenetic mechanisms and DNA methylation.

-This year marks Riggs’s 50th anniversary working at City of Hope, where he currently serves as director of its Diabetes & Metabolism Research Institute and is director emeritus of Beckman Research Institute of City of Hope.
-Riggs’ vision and leadership has helped grow City of Hope’s diabetes research into one of the most innovative and fast-paced programs in the country.
+This year marked Riggs’s 50th anniversary working at City of Hope, where he served as director of its Diabetes & Metabolism Research Institute and was director emeritus of Beckman Research Institute of City of Hope.
+Riggs’ vision and leadership helped grow City of Hope’s diabetes research into one of the most innovative and fast-paced programs in the country.